Erro48/relations-to-sql-converter/README.md

 - `Attribute1`, <b>Attribute2*</b> are the other attributes of the relation;
 - `ForeignKey` is a foreign key, referring to the primary key of the relation <i>Table2</i>.

-**IMPORTANT!**: relations must be ordered, so that a relation first has all the relations it imports foreign keys to.
+⚠️**IMPORTANT!**: relations must be ordered, so that a relation first has all the relations it imports foreign keys to.

 ### Relation Name